 The Level 2 evaluation further developed the alternatives that were advanced and then applied more rigorous criteria and analysis to the remaining, smaller set of alternatives.
-This evaluation compares each alternative's strengths and weaknesses relative to the other Level 2 alternatives within the same station area.
-The technical analysis of this Level 2 screening, along with the results of the scoping process, will be presented to the Sound Transit Board and ELG for identification of a preferred alternative as well as other alternatives that should be advanced for more detailed analysis in the Draft Environmental Impact Statement (Draft EIS).
+This evaluation compared each alternative's strengths and weaknesses relative to the other Level 2 alternatives within the same station area.
+The technical analysis of this Level 2 screening, along with the results of the scoping process that occurred from April 1 through May 1, 2019, were presented to the Sound Transit Board and ELG for identification of a preferred alternative as well as other alternatives that should be advanced for more detailed analysis in the Draft Environmental Impact Statement (Draft EIS).